sony/esstra/core/README.md

 This version of ESSTRA Core has a feature to embed a list of the absolute paths of all source and header files involved in compilation into a binary file as metadata.
+Each source and header file's SHA-1 hash is embedded as well.

-Note that the data formats and content of the metadata, as well as the input/output specifications of each tool, are tentative and may change in the future.
+Note that the specifications and features of ESSTRA Core, the data formats and content of the metadata, as well as the input/output specifications of each tool are tentative and may change in the future versions.

 ## How to Build and Install